Harishlikesgeese/Radii--Road-helping-AI/README.md

+## ChangeLog
+Changed Radii App theme from Light mode to Dark Changed button colour from Blue to Greeen

 ## Introduction

 Radii is a modular, expressive assistant framework built for civic tech, accessibility, and real-time responsiveness.
 Designed to feel alive, Radii blends AI-style interactions with hardware-grade reliability—whether you're building accident detection systems, alert platforms, or just want your assistant to vibe with users.